 - Cardiac arrest

 Exposure to small amounts of soft or hard liquor can severely damage your fluffy friend’s health.
 The medical term for what happens to your cat is ethanol toxicosis (ethanol poisoning).
 If left untreated, it can have lethal outcomes, regardless of your pet’s breed or its age.

 Ethanol poisoning can occur from beverages, as well as from alcohol-infused products like perfume, mouthwash, medication, cleaning supplies, and so forth.

 Trying to give water to your pet to prevent it from dehydration and further damage won’t do anything.
-Cats don’t have a strong inborn sense of dehydration by default, so your kitty will refuse to drink.
+Cats don’t have a strong inborn sense of dehydration by default, so your kitty will likely refuse to drink.

 The symptoms of ethanol poisoning actually resemble the ones which occur if your cat drinks antifreeze.
 Nausea, disorientation, vomiting, increased and uncontrollable urinating, suppressed reflexes, and a slowed-down heartbeat are the common side effects.

 Alcohol suppresses the cat’s nervous system just like it does to the human’s nervous system.

 That’s why your pet may appear drowsy and uncoordinated or even lose consciousness.
 If the cat has eaten shortly before drinking alcohol, the symptoms might not occur for a few hours.
 However, if it has ingested ethanol on an empty stomach, the effects will kick in 10-30 minutes later.

 Since a cat’s body can’t handle even tiny amounts of ethanol, your best chance at preventing a lethal outcome is to immediately call the vet.

 Be as descriptive as possible with the veterinarian.
 Tell the doctor what type of alcohol the kitty drank, where it came from, how much it manage to ingest, etc. Don’t forget to mention any health disorders or medications the cat is taking.

 The vet will carry out further blood tests.
 They will determine the acidic levels and alcohol concentration in your pet’s bloodstream.

 From there on the doctor will decide if your cat needs artificial ventilation (oxygen masks), intravenous fluids (for re-hydration), cardiac therapy, or any type of medication in order to lower the ethanol levels and treat the damage to your cat’s organism.